pronoiac/the-manual/the-manual.md

 When it comes to TV. performances singers make obvious focal points for the cameraman thus the viewers at home are forced to watch.
 This is not because what is coming out of their mouths is of any great importance, it is just the easy option tradition of the medium.
 In fact most singers on Top of the Pops make complete prats of themselves.
-The viewers at home amuse themselves discussing this pratishness, either the size of the singer's nose, his taste in shirts, the dickhead state of his haircut or their shagable qualities.
+The viewers at home amuse themselves discussing this prattishness, either the size of the singer's nose, his taste in shirts, the dickhead state of his haircut or their shaggable qualities.
 This last example is usually done in such a disparaging and sexist way that it hardly inspires any real admiration.
 That said, you will need an act to go on TV. with.
 People will need some sort of human focal point to relate to.